When Your AI Code Agent Becomes an RCE Engine

 At that point, it’s equivalent to remote code execution via GitHub.

-Many AI workflows introduce files like AGENTS.md or reusable “skills” that guide agent behavior.
-These are often treated as trusted configuration.
+Many AI workflows introduce files like CLAUDE.md, AGENTS.md, .cursorrules, or reusable “skills” that guide agent behavior.
+These are often treated as trusted configuration — and some tools explicitly grant them elevated trust.

 These files are: